 Learn about the transition to adult life for youth with disabilities and special health care needs.
 This training covers the role of schools, long-term supports, public benefits, the change to adult health care, supported decision making options and other legal options, advocacy, employment, housing and living, the basics of self-determination, and imagining community life.
 Presented by Barbara Katz, Co-Director, Family Voices of Wisconsin.
 It will be helpful to watch the video at https://familyvoiceswi.org/learn/whats-after-high-school/.

 Students can and should connect with the Department of Vocational Rehabilitation (DVR) while they are in school.
 Come and learn how DVR and Vocational Agencies support students in preparing to work, finding work and supporting them at work.
-Presentation by Andrea Simon, Vocational Rehabilitation Counselor with DVR.
+Presentation by Deb Remmel and Kelsey Harrington, Vocational Rehabilitation Counselors with DVR.

 Some of our students want to go to school after high school.
 But should they choose a 4-year college, 2-year college, technical college?
 How can they get the supports they need to succeed?
 Come learn about what are some of the options and some of the supports if a student wants to go to college.
-Deb Gilster from Blackhawk Technical College and Marissa Rehor from UW-Whitewater will be our presenters.
+Deb Gilster from Blackhawk Technical College, Marissa Rehor from UW-Whitewater an Ali Potratz from UWW Rock County will be our presenters.

 Learn what services the Aging and Disability Resource Center (ADRC) provides.
 The ADRC has been called the “gatekeeper” to adult programs.
 Find out when, why and how you will need to connect with them.
 We welcome in the Jamie Dix, Information and Referral Specialist, and Jill Hrycay, Disability Benefits Specialist, from Rock County ADRC.